HelloChatterbox/dev_documentation/docs/mycroft-technologies/mycroft-core/plugins/wake-word-plugins.md

 # Wake Word Plugins

-All Mycroft Wake Word Plugins need to provide a class derived from the HotWordEngine base class in `mycroft.client.speech.hotword_factory`
+All Chatterbox Wake Word Plugins need to provide a class derived from the HotWordEngine base class in `chatterbox.client.speech.hotword_factory`

 When the `__init__()` method of the base class is run the config for that module will be loaded and available through `self.config`.
-Mycroft's selected language will also be available through `self.lang`.
+Chatterbox's selected language will also be available through `self.lang`.

-For example, the following [Mycroft configuration](../../../using-mycroft-ai/customizations/config-manager.md):
+For example, the following [Chatterbox configuration](../../../using-chatterbox-ai/customizations/config-manager.md):

 ```javascript
 {